This week we share some of your stories of the ways in which scent has informed your journey.

 As we have outlined in previous journals, odours are processed by the olfactory bulb which begins inside the nose and runs to the bottom of the brain.
 This bulb is connected to two areas of the brain strongly implicated in memory and emotion: the hippocampus and amygdala.
 Considering the close relationship between smell and emotion, we think it is time to smell our way to better health.

-Here are some of your stories that might inspire people to think differently about our sense of smell, including one from Creative Director and Founder of STORIES by Eliza Grace, Tonya Kidd-Beggs.
+Here are some of your stories that might inspire people to think differently about our sense of smell, including one from Creative Director and Founder of STORIES Parfums, Tonya Kidd-Beggs.

 '‘During a particularly